 Some posts contain compensated links.
 Please read this disclaimer for more info.

-Written by Mateja Horvat (who happens to be our awesome language teacher)
+Written by Mateja Horvat (who happens to be our excellent language teacher)

 Croatians are generally very friendly and open.
 However, “breaking the ice,” starting a conversation with a Croatian for the first time, might not be such an easy task.

-As I began to travel, especially with my female friends to countries like UK, Spain or France, we were always genuinely surprised how many guys would hit on us on a daily basis in all kinds of random situations – like on the street, in a supermarket, on the metro, even on a zebra crossing!
+As I began to travel, especially with my female friends to countries like the UK, Spain, or France, we were always genuinely surprised how many guys would hit on us daily in all kinds of random situations – like on the street, in a supermarket, on the metro, even on a zebra crossing!
 At night those numbers would just multiply!
 Before those trips abroad, we thought being approached so openly only occurred on TV, but nope, it actually happens in real life!

 But NOT in Croatia.

-If it happens that somebody from the group bumps into someone they know who is in another group of friends, it could happen that those two groups merge and you actually get to meet new people, but if that kind of scenario doesn’t happen (especially in the major cities like Zagreb) it is very likely on that night you just won’t meet any new people: you’ll spend the time with the people you came with, and that’s it.
+If it happens that somebody from the group bumps into someone they know who is in another group of friends, those two groups might merge.
+You get to meet new people, but if that kind of scenario doesn’t happen (especially in the major cities like Zagreb) it is very likely on that night you won’t meet any new people: you’ll spend time with the people you came with, and that’s it.

 How to Flirt in Croatia: Basic Do’s and Don’ts

-Lines that you definitely shouldn’t start your conversation with are lines like: “Hey, Angel, did it hurt when you fell from the skies?” or “Hi, I just realised this, but you look a lot like my next girlfriend.”
-Those lines might be ideal for countries like Spain or Latin America (so-called “piropos”), but definitely not for Croatia.
+Lines that you definitely shouldn’t start your conversation with are lines like: “Hey, Angel, did it hurt when you fell from the skies?” or “Hi, I just realized this, but you look a lot like my next girlfriend.”
+Those lines might be ideal for countries like Spain or Latin America (so-called “piropos”), but not for Croatia.
 If you say something like that to a Croatian girl, she will probably give you a look like you are a weirdo and walk away.
-Even if you don’t say something as cheesy as that she could just give you a cold look and ignore you or walk away, Croatian girls often do that.
+Even if you don’t say something as cheesy as that, she could give you a stern look and ignore you or walk away; Croatian girls often do that.

-Let’s get to the nitty gritty of picking up your Croatian girl or guy.
+Let’s get to the nitty-gritty of picking up your Croatian girl or guy.
 The fact that you are not from here will truly help.
-Questions like: “Can you, please, tell me where is…?” or “Excuse me, I’m wondering how to…” are actually great “ice breakers” and once the ice is broken further communication with your potential new Croatian girlfriend or boyfriend should be easy.
-Just continue with small talk like you would normally do.
-In general, Croatians are very good with speaking English and it’s quite likely that many people will also have some knowledge of some other languages like Italian (especially in Istria), German (especially in southern parts of Croatia) or even some Spanish or Turkish (especially if your girl is into TV soap operas, but that’s whole other story).
+Questions like: “Can you, please, tell me where is…?” or “Excuse me, I’m wondering how to…” are great “ice breakers,” and once the ice is broken, further communication with your potential new Croatian girlfriend or boyfriend should be easy.
+Just continue with small talk like you would typically do.
+In general, Croatians are very good at speaking English.
+It’s pretty likely that many people will also have some knowledge of some other languages like Italian (especially in Istria), German (especially in southern parts of Croatia), or even some Spanish or Turkish (especially if your girl is into TV soap operas, but that’s whole other story).

 Definitely, Try These Lines When Trying to Flirt in Croatian